eccx400/Virtualization/Instrumentation_via_Hypercall/README.md

     To run the program, we need to create an inner VM from which we can check for exits.
 We install virt-manager and other dependent files using `sudo apt install qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils virt-manager` and then changing the <b>/etc/network/interfaces</b> file to create a connection.
 More instructions can be followed in the [references](#references) section below.
 After opening up the inner VM and making sure it works, we can continue our assignment.

+    With the inner VM set up, we can then use it to find the number of exits using nested paging.

 3. The exits do not increase at a stable rate and occur more often during VM exits to the hypervisor with instructions such as I/O, HLT, and VMX instructions.
 The process of a full VM boot has around 454923 exits.